OksanaVe/BINF-6999-Summer-2024/Assemblies/README.md

 ## Bandage
 Visualize assembly graphs using Bandage: https://rrwick.github.io/Bandage/

+## Strainberry
+For the Scenario 2 assemblies that don't have 4 FMDV subtypes assembled and identified, use Strainberry: https://github.com/rvicedomini/strainberry